mustkem/github-repo-search/DOC.md

 - React Testing libray is used for unit testing.
 Main/important test cases like adding repo, deleting Repo, listing repo, using search input cell are implemented.
 Create [Name].test.js file and write your test cases in it.

-#### connect is used over useSelector, useDispatch (react-redux)
+#### Top level connect is used over component level connect/useSelector, useDispatch (react-redux)

 - Good separation of concerns.
 - Easy handeling of props/data
 - "Inner" components themselves are simpler and easier to test.
+Good code readability.
 - Option to include redux in your component tests.
 - Better performance optimizations by default.